A Simple Weekly Routine For Applying Your Hormone Cream

 Day 4.
 L inner upper arm R inner upper arm

-You then continue this rotation until the month’s cycle of two or three weeks application is completed and then take a break of two or three weeks as appropriate for your routine.
+You then continue this rotation until the month’s cycle of two or three weeks application is completed as recommended for your situation.
+You then take a break of one or two weeks as appropriate for your routine.

 The principle here is that all the the sites are thin tissue areas with smooth skin which optimises absorption through the epidermis into the capillary layer.